bcmichael/RNMR-Docs/docs/macros.md

     DFNSYM TEMP 2
     ARV TEMP

-Will print the name of archive 1.
+Will print the name of archive 2.
 ## Structured Control Flow
 ### DO Loops
-A macro `DO` loop executes a set of commands between `DO` and and its matching `ENDDO` a specified number of times. `DO` accepts arguments specifying the starting and ending value of the loop counter.
+A macro `DO` loop executes a set of commands between `DO` and its matching `ENDDO` a specified number of times. `DO` accepts arguments specifying the starting and ending value of the loop counter.
 Each time the `ENDDO` is reached the loop counter is incremented and the next iteration of the loop begins.
 There may optionally be a variable defined to hold the loop counter.
 By default the loop counter will be stored as a local.
 For example: